thomasgtaylor/how.wtf/content/post/2023-03-11-check-if-a-program-exists-from-a-makefile.md

     $(if $(shell command -v $(bin) 2> /dev/null),,$(error Please install `$(bin)`)))
 ```

-This method will run before _all_ `make <command>` are completed.
+This method will run before _any_ `make <command>` is completed.
 It ensures that each program listed in `REQUIRED_BINS`is executable.
 If not, it will output an error quickly.

 ## Check if a specific program exists